Do You Need A Mental Health Day?

 "Whether or not you have a diagnostic mental health condition or mental illness, we can all hit our max, and making some personal time, even if it’s just a day, a morning or afternoon, is something that really can help replenish you," Dr. Amsellem says.

 If you're not comfortable asking for the day off, you're not the only one.
-According to a Glassdoor study from last year, Americans who received paid vacation or time off only used 54% of their time, and as many as 66% are working during their vacations.
+According to a Glassdoor study from last year, Americans who received paid holiday or time off only used 54% of their time, and as many as 66% are working during their holidays.
 What's more, women were less likely to take their paid time off than men were, according to the study.

 “